evcc-io/evcc/README.md

     timeout: 5s
     ```

+### OpenWB status

-- `openwb`: the openwb plugin is used to convert a mixed boolean status of plugged/charging into an EVCC-compatible charger status of A..F.
+The `openwb` status plugin is used to convert a mixed boolean status of plugged/charging into an EVCC-compatible charger status of A..F.

 Sample configuration (read only):

     ```yaml
     type: openwb